-Welcome to the official website for the Burnley CC Audax events for 2018.
+Welcome to the official website for the Burnley CC Audax events during 2021 – 2022.

 These are a series of Audax events, all starting and finishing in Lancashire and heading into the Pennines.
 All these take place in northern England (with a few overlapping into southern Scotland), heading north into the Yorkshire Dales; Cumbria and the northern Pennines.

 Randonnees are traditionally non-competitive/non commercial, long-distance cycling events, where the emphasis is on completing the route and distance within the time limit.